 Dr. Marmon chooses this Biolage shampoo for Black hair that hasn't had its texture altered by chemicals because its zinc pyrithione formulation will combat flakes without stripping the scalp of natural oils.

-Plus, it also contains cooling mint leaf extract, which soothes irritation.
+Plus, it also has cooling mint leaf extract, which soothes irritation.

-Pyrithione zinc targets yeast and decreases scales, plus it's pH-balanced and contains nourishing coconut to help with hydration.
+Pyrithione zinc targets yeast and decreases scales, plus it's pH-balanced and has nourishing coconut to help with hydration.

 "This natural formulation uses charcoal and peppermint, spearmint oil and tea tree oil to soothe irritation," says Dr. Marmon.